Author Archives: Nesfas

 Samingre is a small, peaceful village of 100 households, located in West Garo Hills.
 The village is self-sufficient and most of its people are dependent on agriculture.
 Samingre is an active and promising partner village of NESFAS.
 The Community Hall renovation project undertaken by NESFAS has been successfully completed in 2021, and the recent monitoring and cluster workshop was conducted there for Community Facilitators from all of the partner villages of NESFAS in Garo Hills.
 Continue reading

-Posted in ARTICLE | Tagged , , , | Leave a comment
+Posted in ARTICLE | Tagged , , , | Comments Off on Foundations on Grass: The Story of Samingre community

 Tried and tested-Exploring indigenous pest management